 In general, risks that are Minimal or less ought not alter decisions regarding continuation or termination of an exposed pregnancy.
 Moderate or High risks may be considered important enough to influence such decisions, at least in some cases.

 The aphorism also rates the available data on which the risk assessment is based as None, Limited, Fair, Good, or Excellent.
 Risk assessments based on evidence that is Limited or Fair ought to be considered tentative and may change as more information becomes available.
 Even with Good data, only crude estimates of the magnitude of the risk are often possible.
-The aphorism for each agent is based on a consensus of ratings by the authors and five internationally-recognized authorities in clinical teratology.
+The aphorism for each agent is based on a consensus of ratings by the authors and six internationally-recognized authorities in clinical teratology.
 These six individuals, who comprise the TERIS Advisory Board, are Drs.
 Robert Brent, J. David Erickson, Kenneth Jones, Richard Miller, Gary Shaw, and Thomas Shepard.

 The aphorism is followed by a brief discussion of the data upon which it is based.
 Emphasis has been placed primarily on information obtained from human studies.
 Experimental animal data are also included to amplify and clarify the analysis, but, in general, only experiments in mammals are considered.
 The aphorism should always be read in context of the discussion which follows it.